tosh1ki/pyogi/README.md

 * Plot a state of board like above picture (`pyogi.plot`)

 # Installation
-Execute following command to compile all Cython script.
+Execute following command to compile all Cython scripts.

 `python setup.py build_ext --inplace`